 R-Tag Crystal Scheduler by R-Tag:

-R-Tag is the least expensive tool in the list ($499).
-It covers all the basics and adds many additional features.
+R-Tag covers all the basics and adds many additional features.
 It provides single-pass bursting and has the ability to dynamically use report fields for things like the export file name, folder name, Email body and Email headers (subject, from, too, cc, etc).
 It also provides exception handling and empty report handling.
 You can do event based scheduling (run a job when a data condition is true).
 The scheduling engine includes Business Day schedules, Holiday exclusions and 4-4-5 scheduling.

 R-tag’s Excel functionality includes exporting to multiple tabs, creating pivot tables and charts and exporting Excel formulas.
 This functionality is not dependent on having Excel installed.
 R-Tag also includes sophisticated workflow management that can determine which reports to send, and which external files to include, based on data retrieved at runtime.
 It can send multiple Emails and generate multiple files from a single task.
-It is available in both 32-bit an 64-bit versions and is UAC compliant for both Windows 7 and 8.
+It is available in both 32-bit an 64-bit versions and is UAC compliant for all Windows versions.

 Navarre Report Scheduler by PCS Programming: